-MR. COBDEN ON FOREIGN AFFAIRS.-In reply to a letter from some local committee at Bradford, calling his attention to the non-execution of the Treaty of Paris, Mr. Cobden, after observing that he does not see how he can act in the matter, writes: "I do not presume to know the precise objects of the 'Bradford Committee for Investigating State Affairs,' but if its attention be chiefly directed to our foreign relations, I would venture to suggest that, instead of wasting its efforts in the vain attempt to unravel the thread of our foreign policy, it would more wisely apply itself to the task of laying down an intelligible and honest principle on which the intercourse between this country and other nations ought to be carried on.
-There seems to me to be signs of a growing conviction that some restraint on our diplomacy is necessary ! and I do not think it would be difficult to find a common ground on which a large amount of argument for a reform of our foreign policy might be secured among men of every shade of opinion on domestic politics."
+Mr. Cobden on Foreign Affairs.-In reply to a letter from some local committee at Bradford, calling his attention to the non-execution of the Treaty of Paris, Mr. Cobden, after observing that he does not see how he can act in the matter, writes: "I do not presume to know the precise objects of the 'Bradford Committee for Investigating State Affairs,' but if its attention be chiefly directed to our foreign relations, I would venture to suggest that, instead of wasting its efforts in the vain attempt to unravel the thread of our foreign policy, it would more wisely apply itself to the task of laying down an intelligible and honest principle on which the intercourse between this country and other nations ought to be carried on.
+There seems to me to be signs of a growing conviction that some restraint on our diplomacy is necessary: and I do not think it would be difficult to find a common ground on which a large amount of argument for a reform of our foreign policy might be secured among men of every shade of opinion on domestic politics."

-COLNEY HATCH ASYLUM .-- A meeting of the magistracy of Middlesex was held on Thursday at Clerkenwell, for the transaction of the general business of the county.
-After the minutes had been read, the Court at once proceeded to take into consideration a special and a supplemental report from the Visiting Committee of the Lunatic Asylum at Colney Hatch, relative to the alleged tria are not substantially agreed as to the execution of dangerous condition of some parts of that building, owing the treaty, is certainly giving too official a character to upon Mr. Philip James Bailey, the author of "Festus," of 100% per annum, in consideration of his great talents as a poet.
+Colney Hatch Asylum.-A meeting of the magistracy of Middlesex was held on Thursday at Clerkenwell, for the transaction of the general business of the county.
+After the minutes had been read, the Court at once proceeded to take into consideration a special and a supplemental report from the Visiting Committee of the Lunatic Asylum at Colney Hatch, relative to the alleged dangerous condition of some parts of that building, owing to subsidences and to deviations from the original specifications.
+It was resolved to refer the matter back to the committee.